 "They're not poison," she said, taking them back and taking a sip from the darker vial, and after a minute she took some from the lighter vial.
 Handing them back to him he could tell they were lighter, meaning she had drank.

 Seeing there wasn't anything happening to her, he downed the darker one, wrinkling his nose a bit at the taste, which got a smirk from the ravenette.
-"See, there fine.
+"See, its fine.
 Here take another of the darker one, you lost a lot of blood so you'll need it."

 She handed him another darker vial as he downed the lighter vial.
 He noticed little from the first liquid, but the second one had nearly immediate effects.
 It felt as if he'd drank the bitter coffee Mito liked so much and was on a caffeine high, but without the nasty side effects of coming down from it.
-If not for the pain in his side and stomach he'd probably be able to reach Konoha before the sunset.
-He noticed she also looked better after just taking sips of the two potions.
+If not for the pain in his side and stomach, he'd probably be able to reach Konoha before the sunset.
+Tobirama noticed she also looked better after just taking sips of the two potions.

 "What was that?" he asked.

 "The darker one was a blood replenisher.
 It'll help replace the blood you lost.
 The other was a pepper-up potion, meant to give burst of energy without harming your recovery," she replied, dropping three drops of something on each of the large wounds in his side and abdomen.
-The wounds hissed and steamed and repaired itself, leaving only scarred flesh.
+They hissed and steamed and repaired itself, leaving only scarred flesh.
 His eyes visibly widened at this and he went to sit up only for a petite hand to force him back against the tree trunk.
 He sent her a glare and she laughed.